-(ii) When the cyclonic storm is 300 km off the coast.
+(i) When the cyclonic storm is 300 km off the coast.

 In addition to above contents, information on areas likely to be affected are provided.
-This bulletin is issued every six (6) hours and wherever imperative.
-And
+This bulletin is issued every six (6) hours and wherever imperative and

-(iii) When the cyclonic storm is 200 km off the coast and if landfall is indicated, a bulletin is issued every three (3) hour and wherever imperative.
+(ii) When the cyclonic storm is 200 km off the coast and if landfall is indicated, a bulletin is issued every three (3) hour and wherever imperative.
 This bulletin includes additional information on point of landfall, storm surges and areas likely to be inundated.

-2.8.4 Tropical cyclone warning
+Tropical cyclone warning

-2.8.4.1 Tropical cyclone warnings for different users
+Tropical cyclone warnings for different users

-Relevant Government Officials including HE President & Prime Minister Disaster Management Centre (DMC) General Public Media The Armed Services & Police Local Administrations of relevant districts and Irrigation, Highways etc.
+- Relevant Government Officials including HE President & Prime Minister

+- Disaster Management Centre (DMC)

+- General Public

+- Media

+- The Armed Services & Police

+- Local Administrations of relevant districts and

+- Irrigation, Highways etc.